Do you need to form a new corporation, but you can’t decide which incorporation service is the right option to help you with the formation process?

 ZenBusiness: Whereas most companies in this industry base their turnaround times on the actual processing speeds of each state, ZenBusiness instead chooses to structure your formation speed based on the package or rush filing you choose.
 Overall though, when compared to other formation services, they are either just as fast or slightly faster.
 To find out your turnaround time, simply plug in your state and immediately see your turnaround time.

 Direct Incorporation: On Direct Incorporation’s website, you can pull up a page that conveniently lists their estimated processing speeds for each state, including both standard and expedited service options.
 They also usually prepare your business formation documents and submit them to the state within one business day, which is always impressive.

 Winner = Direct Incorporation

 We always prefer when a company bases their turnaround times on the actual processing speeds of each state.
-In this situation, Direct Incorporation does just that, while ZenBusiness speeds up or slows down your formation process depending on which package you buy.
-Therefore, Direct Incorporation picks up an easy win in this category.
+In this situation, Direct Incorporation does just that, while ZenBusiness bases your formation process depending on which package you get.
+Therefore, Direct Incorporation picks up a win in this category.

 At the end of the day, ZenBusiness wins two categories in our comparison, while Direct Incorporation takes home three of them.
 However, ZenBusiness is our preferred choice between these two companies, because their advantage in the pricing and features category is a blowout that outweighs Direct Incorporation’s advantages.